winfsp/winspd/README.md

 ## Storage Units

-A WinSpd storage unit is a SCSI "direct-access block device" (as per the definition in the SCSI SBC standards).
+A WinSpd storage unit is a SCSI "direct-access block device" (as per the definition in the SCSI SBC standard).
 It is used to store data in logical blocks; each block contains the same amount of data (the Block Length) and has a Logical Block Address (LBA), which is a 64-bit number in a single contiguous address space.
 In particular WinSpd (and the SCSI standard) do not assume the traditional geometry of cylinder-head-sector (CHS) for how blocks are laid out.

 Storage units support two primary operations: read and write, and two secondary operations: flush and unmap: